 2) Select Correlation and then click Ok as shown.

 3) Select range $A$4: $B$11 containing the data, as the input range.
-Make sure Labels in first row is checked.
-For the output range choose cell $A$16 as shown below.
+Make sure Labels in the first row are checked.
+For the output, range chooses cell $A$16 as shown below.

 4) Click Ok.

 5) We get the same result as when using the CORREL function.